CLASSIC INCA TRAIL TO MACHUPICCHU 4 D/3N

 DAY 1: CUSCO-OLLANTAYTAMBO-KM 82-HUAYLLABAMBA

 We’ll pick you up from your hotel between 4:30-5:00 a.m, then we will travel to Ollantaytambo, where you can take the breakfast.
-After a delicious breakfast , we continue by the bus until KM 82, at 9:00 am we will start the hike and pass through the first Inca Trail check point .
+After a delicious breakfast , we continue by the Van until KM 82, at 9:00 am we will start the hike and pass through the first Inca Trail check point .
 The first 2 hours of the trek are relatively easy as we make our way to our first Inca site, Patallacta which is an ancient Inca checkpoint for the inca trail travelers to Machu Picchu.
-After to enjoy this beutiful site we continue 45 min more to get , our lunch spot in Tarachayoq, in the afternoon we have to walk through 2 small communities, reaching the Huayllabamba village at 5:00 PM , once in the camping tents, so at 5.30 pm we will have a happy hour ,and the dinner at 6.00 pm.
+After to enjoy this beutiful site we continue 45 min more to get , our lunch spot in Tarachayoq, in the afternoon we have to walk through 2 small communities, reaching the Huayllabamba village at 5:00 PM , so at 5.30 pm we will have our tea time ,and the dinner at 6.00 pm.